 Uterine Fibroid Embolization (UFE) is an effective, minimally invasive fibroid treatment.
 For years, we didn’t know how UFE affects fertility.
 Women who wanted kids had myomectomies (surgical removal of fibroids.)
-Now, thanks to a new French study, that school of thought may just be changing.
+Now, thanks to several studies, we’re learning more about fertility after UFE.
+And how many women get pregnant after UFE, both of which may just be changing that school of thought.

 Fertility After UFE

 In one French study, researchers followed 15 women, all about 35 years old and with no apparent fertility problems.
 All of the women treated their fibroids with UFE.
 Typically, UFE eliminates fibroids by injecting an embolizing substance into all the blood vessels and arteries surrounding a tumor.
 For this study, doctors changed things up.
 They embolized the vessels that directly gave blood to fibroids, but left other nearby arteries untouched, allowing blood to flow into the unaffected uterine tissue.
 The procedure, called a limited embolization approach, was supposed to spare the women’s fertility while also relieving their fibroid symptoms.

 Nine of the women were actively trying to get pregnant at the time of treatment.
 Within a year, five had babies.
 Three and a half years after the modified UFE, eight of the women had given birth to 10 babies!
 Those are numbers that we love to see.

 And that’s not all the good news.
 The women reported a 66% reduction in their fibroid symptoms, and an incredible 112% improvement in their overall quality of life.
 Only five women still experienced symptoms, seeking follow up treatments.

 If you dream of having a family, you want to be sure UFE won’t end that dream.
 Which is why you’ll probably want more than one studying confirming its safety.
 Luckily, new evidence emerges every day that you can get pregnant after UFE.